THE COAST CENTRAL DIFFERENCE

 2019: Added another VP position: Member Digital Services, responsible for Online & Mobile Banking, Card Services, and Member Support Center.

-2019: After nearly 40 years on the Board of Directors, Robert Gearhart retired, and Peter Pennekamp joined the Board.
+2019: After nearly 40 years on the Board of Directors, Robert Gearheart retired, and Peter Pennekamp joined the Board.

 Board of Directors

 Coast Central is led by an unpaid, volunteer Board of Directors, composed of nine member-owners of the credit union.
 Additionally, we have a volunteer Supervisory Committee.
 All 12 individuals’ experience and leadership abilities provide oversight that helps guide Senior Management and keep the organization strong.

 Board of Directors